nathanielwarner/carletonian-wordpress/wp-content/plugins/featured-image-from-url/readme.txt

 * It's the first and only version so far.

 == Upgrade Notice ==

+= 2.3.5 =
+* Improvement: settings link added to plugins page; some measures to avoid style conflicts.

 = 2.3.4 =
 * Offer: premium version + lifetime updates for US$ 40.